The day started off slowly…

 Before you head out on your own fat bike adventure, be sure to have a plan and make sure that you have an exit strategy in case you decide it’s not for you.
 A great place to start is the Cache Creek drainage in east Jackson.
 Here you’ll find a multi-use trail system which is groomed at regular intervals.
 Cache has both a groomed arterial road and adjacent single track coupled with quick access to town.
 This is the best place to get familiar with the gear and the terrain.

-If you’re looking to rent a fat bike, there are plenty of knowledgable shops in the area that can get you on your way:
+If you’re looking to rent a fat bike, there are plenty of knowledgeable shops in the area that can get you on your way:

 In Teton Valley, Idaho